Easter Sale

 There has not been any official research conducted into weighted blankets’ effects on circulation.

-If you have any underlying health conditions and you are concerned about the effects a weighted blanket may have on your blood circulation due to the additional heaviness, you should consult with your doctor before purchasing one.
+If you have any underlying health conditions and you are concerned about the effects a weighted blanket may have on your blood circulation due to the additional weight, you should consult with your doctor before purchasing one.

 Are weighted blankets safe for the elderly?